top of page

 And it gets worse.

-Between 40–70% of people do not meaningfully benefit from standard therapy (1, 2, 3).
-Across studies, the specific methods used to “treat” people show little to no consistent impact on outcomes (1, 2, 3, 4).
-If a fire extinguisher only put out 0–15% of a fire—and often made the situation worse—you wouldn’t use it.
+Between 30–65% of people do not meaningfully benefit from standard therapy (1, 2, 3).
+Across studies, the specific methods used to “treat” people show zero impact on outcomes (1, 2, 3).
+That's like getting a surgery that delivers no benefit or using a fire extinguisher that has no impact on putting out a fire.
 Which means the problem is not just execution, it is the foundation itself.

 And yet—nothing changes.